-Terry Crews Says To NFL Players ‘Don’t Let Them Degrade Your Humanity’
+Terry Crews Says To NFL Players, ‘Don’t Let Them Degrade Your Humanity’

 #TBT WOW.
 To all my @nfl peeps… there’s a way out…!
 Don’t let them feel like they are all you have.
 Don’t let them degrade your humanity.
 Don’t let them revel in their plantation fantasy teams.
 You are more than all of it.
 Play the game, play hard, but play for yourself— and play no games that you can’t win.

-Now Crews has established himself as a bankable actor, most notably starring on Brooklyn 99 right now, and his financial future looks much healthier.
+Now Crews has established himself as a bankable actor, most notably starring on Brooklyn Nine Nine right now, and his financial future looks much healthier.
 The experience of those down times prior to becoming financially secure is something that has prompted Crews to speak up on several occasions that the NFLPA, and the league itself, needs to do a better job of taking care of players.
 He has long alleged that the relationship between the NFL and its players is abusive, as reported at AFH.

 “What you got to understand is what the NFL is.
 The NFL has an abusive relationship with its players.
 It’s an abusive relationship.
 It’s like a pimp and a prostitute.
 It’s really you never know if you’re really good.
 They could like (pretends to give a hard smack), you know.
 They give you a smack one day and the next day ‘You’re the best thing ever!’
 These players are like, ‘Okay, am I good, or could I be out tomorrow?’
 There’s no guaranteed contracts!
 You understand?… It’s an abusive relationship, you know why?
 Because they know you’re going to get hurt.
 It’s built in, so it’s an abusive relationship from the start!”